kelvinst/market_umbrella/README.md

 highlander = Highlander.rise()
 ```

-Nice, he lives forever this way, but now let's cut his head off:
+Nice, he lives forever this way, unless you cut off his head:

 ```elixir
 Process.exit(highlander, :kill)
 ```

 Cool, that one will not bother us anymore.

-Let's see how processes interact to each other now:
+Note how we could still kill the process that was supposed to lock the CPU, as it was basically an infinite recursion.

+### Message passing

+Now let's create another process that wants to talk a bit:

 ```elixir
 defmodule WarBoy do